marvinquiet/scRNA-seq_celltyping_reference/README.md

 ### What we want to know
 - Does add a specific individual lower down the performance or not bring benefits to the prediction?
     - If so (most likely), what is special in this individual compared to others?
+For example, number of cells, biological condition, gene count distribution, mtDNA percentage and other characteristics.
+- Does add an individual from different condition may also increase the performance?
+    - We do observe that by combining individuals from different conditions can improve the performance in human PBMC experiments.
+But how much will it increase and what cause the increase?
+We need to quantify the selection of reference.

 ---